cedar-policy/cedar-docs/docs/collections/_policies/json-format.md

 ]
 ```

+Note that it's allowed to represent literals with up to one `Literal` per character.
+For instance, in the previous example, we could use up to four objects with `Literal` keys to represent the `.txt` string.

 #### `if-then-else` {#JsonExpr-if-then-else}

 The value of this key is an object with keys `if`, `then`, and `else`, each of which are themselves an [JsonExpr object](#JsonExpr-objects).